lconnor23/movies/README.md

 ## Optimizations
 The movie data in this api was limited to title, image, and imdbId.
 I could add a link to the imdb page for more information.

+UPDATE: Each movie now links to its own IMDB page.

 ## Lessons Learned
 I learned how do use a menu of dropdown items to pass in the selected value as the endpoint to my api fetch request.
 I also created a gradient title and a scroll to top button.
 It took some troubleshooting with the search bar to get everything working properly such as only the searched movies displaying and resetting the input.